msyvr/formally/README.md

 ##### CURRENT VERSION

 - All inputs are required for form submission.
-The JSON data doesn't include this attribute, so it's set manually.
+The JSON data doesn't include this attribute, so it's calculated based on the date of birth value and toggles the conditional field.

 - The required attribute of the conditionally rendered element is dynamic: if rendered, the element is required; if not rendered, it's not required.

 ##### NEXT STEPS / IMPROVEMENTS

-- Testing: unit and integration tests for a comprehesive set of possible field inputs and combinations, as well as JSON data sets.
+- Testing: unit and integration tests for a comprehesive set of possible field inputs and combinations, as well as a variety of JSON data.

-- Accessibility: I did not include any accessibility features.
-These are critical to ensure an inclusive experience for all.
+- Accessibility: no accessibility features (yet!).
+These are critical.

-- Guidance: Basics up front or as info buttons associated with specific fiedls, and an option to get assistance (live chat, a forum, ...) or clarification, are essential.
+- Guidance: Basic instructions up front (header or top of form), or as info buttons associated with specific fiedls.
+An option to get assistance (live chat, a forum, ...) or clarification would be really nice.

 - Input validation: All rendered fields are required, and the email and date fields have a minimal degree of built in validation.
-To improve user experience, the validation could include things such as guidance or correction in real time (e.g., blocking DoBs in the future, or autocompleting email for common services).
-Units and formatting should be automatically flagged or, ideally, corrected (with user verification/approval)
+More comprehensive validation could include input guidance/correction in real time (e.g., blocking DoBs in the future, or autocompleting email for common services).
+Units and formatting should be automatically flagged or, ideally, corrected (with user verification/approval).

 - Privacy measures such as an option to mask the form temporarily or mask specific fields by default (with a view option for the user to display by choice).